Bioreactors — Construction and operation

 The woodchips within the bioreactor bed or wall will gradually degrade over time and hydraulic efficiency will be reduced.
 Trials in Queensland suggest a 10-12 year lifespan for bioreactors, although this will depend on the woodchips used, site conditions (wetting and drying regime and temperature).
 After this time the woodchips will need to be replaced, although this should cost less than the original construction, especially for bioreactor beds as the inlet and outlet structures may not need replacing.

 In addition to the standard disclaimer located at the bottom of the page, please note the content presented is based on published knowledge of treatment systems.
 Many of the treatment systems described have not been trialled in different regions or land uses in Queensland.
 The information will be updated as new trials are conducted and monitored.
 If you have any additional information on treatment systems or suggestions for additional technologies please contact us using the feedback link at the bottom of this page.

 This page should be cited as:

-Department of Environment and Science, Queensland (2018) Bioreactors — Construction and operation, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2022) Bioreactors — Construction and operation, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/treatment-systems/for-agriculture/treatment-sys-nav-page/bioreactors/construction-operation.html